Inoguchi Toshihira: Biography

 Inoguchi commanded Natori during the landings on the Tanimbar Islands on 1 November 1942, and was still in command of the ship on 9 January 1943, when she was torpedoed by the submarine USS Tautog.
 Two torpedoes hit the ship in the stern, blowing it off and tearing away her rudder, but she was able to escape and return to base.
 Inoguchi was relieved of command on 20 January 1943 and once more attached to Yokosuka Naval District.
 The incident did not appear to affect his career, for he was attached to 2nd Fleet on 15 February 1943 and then given command of heavy cruiser Takao on 23 February 1943.
 During his tenure of command, Takao sortied twice to Brown Island, Eniwetok from 18-25 September and 17-23 October 1943 to intercept U.S. forces making raids in the Central Pacific, but did not see action.
 On 28 October 1943, Inoguchi handed over command of Takao to Captain Hayashi Shigechika and was once more attached to Yokosuka Naval District.
 On 1 December 1943, Inoguchi - by now considered the Imperial Japanese Navy's top gunnery expert - was appointed chief instructor of Yokosuka Gunnery School for a second tenure.
 He served at the school until 1 August 1944, when he was attached to Battleship Division (BatDiv) 1.
 On 12 August 1944, he relieved RADM Asakura Bunji as commanding officer of battleship Musashi.

 Promoted to rear admiral on 15 October 1944, Inoguchi commanded Musashi during the Battle of Leyte Gulf.
 On 24 October 1944, during the Battle of the Sibuyan Sea, Musashi was overwhelmed by multiple air strikes and suffered severe damage from multiple bomb and torpedo hits.
 Inoguchi - wounded in his left shoulder - ordered the crew to "stand by to abandon ship", turned command over to his executive officer (Captain Kato Kenkichi) and retired to his sea cabin, choosing to go down with his ship.
 He was posthumously promoted to vice admiral.

-On November 3, 1944, his son Satoshi (Naval Academy Class 72; 278th of 625 cadets) was killed in action (KIA) off Tacloban, Philippines, as a kamikaze pilot, being posthumously promoted to lieutenant.
+On November 3, 1944, his son Satoshi was killed in action off Tacloban, Philippines, as a kamikaze pilot, being posthumously promoted to lieutenant.

 Inoguchi's younger brother, Rikihei Inoguchi, followed him into the Imperial Japanese Navy.
-He graduated from the 52nd class of the Naval Academy, ranking 66th of 236 cadets, and was promoted to captain on 15 October 1944, the same day his elder brother was promoted Rear Admiral.
-He served in aviation-related posts during the latter part of the war, including stints as CO of Air Group 153 (15 February - 10 July 1944), chief-of-staff of 23rd Air Flotilla (10 July - 10 August 1944), and CO of Suzuka Air Group (5 May - 3 August 1945).
-The younger Inoguchi survived the war and wrote a book on the history of the Kamikaze forces.
+He graduated from the 52nd class of the Naval Academy, ranking 66th of 236 cadets, and was promoted to captain on 15 October 1944, the same day his elder brother was promoted to rear admiral.
+He served in aviation-related posts during the latter part of the war, including stints as CO of Air Group 153 (15 February – 10 July 1944), chief-of-staff of 23rd Air Flotilla (10 July – 10 August 1944), and CO of Suzuka Air Group (5 May – 3 August 1945).
+The younger Inoguchi survived the war and wrote a book on the history of the kamikaze forces.
 He died on 13 July 1983, aged 79.